eitanlees/eitanlees.github.io/_posts/2018-04-09-numpy-poly-fit.md

 ![polyfit](/assets/images/poly-header.png)

+> Note: This post has been updated.
+See [Numpy Polynomial Fitting Redux](https://eitanlees.github.io/numpy-poly-fit-redux/)

 Given data out in the wild a common task is to fit a polynomial function.
 Numpy offers some convenient functions to get the job done.